Puerto del Hambre: History

 In March 1584 Sarmiento founded the Spanish settlement of Rey Don Felipe with around 300 settlers.
-Conditions were harsh and local vegetation sparse, and the settlers starved or froze to death.
-When the next English navigator, Thomas Cavendish, landed at the site in 1587, he found the ruins of the settlement as well as a handful of survivors whom he refused to assist.
+Conditions were harsh and local vegetation sparse, and most settlers starved or froze to death.
+When the next English navigator, Thomas Cavendish, landed at the site in 1587, he found the ruins of the settlement as well as two survivors, one of which died before they left.
+The other left with the crew.
 He removed six cannons from the settlement and renamed the place "Port Famine."
 In the 19th century, it was developed as a naval base used by the British Royal Navy.
 The name was subsequently translated into Spanish as Puerto Hambre or Puerto del Hambre, and these names are still in use.

 According to archeological finds in the 1970s, the base established by Cavendish was located in the Bahía San Juan, just south of the Bahía San Blas where the Ciudad del Rey Felipe had been.
+The recent discovery of a spanish silver coin (a “real de a ocho”) within the stone foundations of one of the earliest churches, along with the prior recovery of two bronze cannons at the site, helped to identify the precise location of the spanish colony.

 The Royal Navy hydrographic survey ship HMS Beagle commanded by Captain Pringle Stokes was surveying Patagonia and Tierra del Fuego when Stokes fell into a deep depression.
 At Port Famine in August 1828, he locked himself in his cabin and shot himself.
 He was buried in the Cementerio inglés (English cemetery).
 His grave is still marked on nautical charts.

 Command of HMS Beagle was temporarily given to the Beagle's Executive Officer, Lieutenant W.G.
 Skyring, and then to Flag Lieutenant Robert FitzRoy.
 FitzRoy became the captain of the Beagle for its second survey expedition, and he took the young naturalist Charles Darwin as a companion on this voyage.
 They visited Port Famine a number of times between 1832 and 1834 during the expedition.

 Chile determined to resettle the site in the 1840s.
 On 2 May 1843 the first twenty immigrants, including Bernhard Eunom Philippi, reached the port of Puerto del Hambre.
 In 1843 Commander John Williams Wilson of the Chilean Navy, also known as Juan Guillermos, built Fuerte Bulnes approximately 2 km further south at the Peninsula known as Punta Santa Ana (Santa Ana Point).
 The fort bolstered Chile's claim to the Strait and the Patagonian lands.

 In February 1968 the ruins of Puerto del Hambre were made a National Monument.
 Fuerte Bulnes, which had been abandoned in the 19th century, was reconstructed from 1941 to 1943.
 In 1968 it was also designated as a National Monument.